 1. CALL TO ORDER 2.
 APPROVAL OF AGENDA 3.
 DECLARATION OF CONFLICT OF INTEREST 4.
 PRESENTATIONS - Nil 5.
-DEPUTATIONS 5.1 Item 7.1 Shawn Slack, Director, Information Technology and Chief Information Officer 5.2 Item 7.2 Bonnie Brown, Director, Economic Development 6.
+DEPUTATIONS 5.1 Item 7.1 Shawn Slack, Director, Information Technology and Chief Information Officer 5.2 Item 7.2 Bonnie Brown, Director, Economic Development 5.3 Item 7.1 & 7.2 Brad Butt, Vice-President, Government and Stakeholder Relations, Mississauga Board of Trade 6.
 PUBLIC QUESTION PERIOD - 15 Minute Limit Pursuant to Section 42 of the Council Procedure By-law 0139-2013, as amended: General Committee may grant permission to a member of the public to ask a question of General Committee, with the following provisions: The question must pertain to a specific item on the current agenda and the speaker will state which item the question is related to.
 A person asking a question shall limit any background explanation to two (2) statements, followed by the question.
 3. The total speaking time shall be five (5) minutes maximum, per speaker.
 7. MATTERS PERTAINING TO COVID-19 7.1 Smart City Recovery Plan Supporting Social and Economic Resilience 7.2 The City of Mississauga's Economic Recovery Plan 8.
 CONSENT AGENDA 9.
-MATTERS TO BE CONSIDERED 9.1 All-Way Stop - Enola Avenue and The Thicket (Ward 1) 9.2 All-Way Stop - Mississauga Road South and Bay Street (Ward 1) 9.3 Speed Limit - Lakeshore Road (Wards 1 and 2)

-Single Source Contract Award for the Supply and Delivery of 3M Canada Sign Sheeting Materials (PRC004729)

-Parking Fines in Lakefront Zones
+MATTERS TO BE CONSIDERED 9.1 All-Way Stop - Enola Avenue and The Thicket (Ward 1) 9.2 All-Way Stop - Mississauga Road South and Bay Street (Ward 1) 9.3 Speed Limit - Lakeshore Road (Wards 1 and 2) 9.4 Single Source Contract Award for the Supply and Delivery of 3M Canada Sign Sheeting Materials (PRC004729) 9.5 Parking Fines in Lakefront Zones

-9.6 Request to Increase Contract Upset Limit with WSP Canada Ltd. for The Collegeway Cycling Infrastructure Implementation Project - Detailed Design Phase, Procurement No. PRC000902 (Ward 8) 9.7 GTA West Transportation Corridor - Preferred Route 9.8 Authorization to Purchase a Portion of 2247 Hurontario Street for Parks Purposes (Ward 7) 9.9 Amendment 1 to the Growth Plan for the Greater Golden Horseshoe, 2019 and Land Needs Assessment Methodology (To be considered following Closed Session) 10.
+9.6 Request to Increase Contract Upset Limit with WSP Canada Ltd. for The Collegeway Cycling Infrastructure Implementation Project - Detailed Design Phase, Procurement No. PRC000902 (Ward 8) 9.7 GTA West Transportation Corridor - Preferred Route 9.8 Amendment 1 to the Growth Plan for the Greater Golden Horseshoe, 2019 and Land Need Assessment Methodology (To be considered following Closed Session) 10.
 ADVISORY COMMITTEE REPORTS 10.1 Diversity and Inclusion Advisory Committee Report 3 - 2020 - September 9, 2020 10.2 Environmental Action Committee Report 3 - 2020 - September 15, 2020 10.3 Public Vehicle Advisory Committee Report 2 - 2020 - September 15, 2020 10.4 Mississauga Cycling Advisory Committee Report 4 - 2020 - September 15, 2020 11.
 MATTERS PERTAINING TO REGION OF PEEL COUNCIL 12.
 COUNCILLORS' ENQUIRIES 13.
 OTHER BUSINESS/ANNOUNCEMENTS 14.
-CLOSED SESSION (Pursuant to Subsection (2) of the Municipal Act, 2001) 14.1 Education Session: Overview of Changes to Ontario's Planning System - The Growth Plan for the Greater Golden Horseshoe, 2019 15.
+CLOSED SESSION (Pursuant to Subsection (2) of the Municipal Act, 2001) 14.1 Education Session: Overview of Changes to Ontario's Planning System - The Growth Plan for the Greater Golden Horseshoe, 2019 14.2 A proposed or pending acquisition or disposition of land by the municipality or local board: Authorization to Purchase a Portion of 2247 Hurontario Street for Parks Purposes (Ward 7) 15.
 ADJOURNMENT